top of page

 Lab Director

 Dr. Meagan Brem (she/her/hers) is an Assistant Professor in the Clinical Science program within Department of Psychology at Virginia Tech.
 She completed her Ph.D. in Clinical Psychology at the University of Tennessee in 2021 after completing an APA-accredited pre-doctoral internship at the Charleston Consortium/Medical University of South Carolina (Substance Abuse Track).
 Dr. Brem's research investigates the intersection of alcohol use and intimate partner violence (IPV) perpetration.
-To date, her research has focused on mechanistic testing of distal and proximal moderators of the association between alcohol use and IPV, broadening the definition and reach of alcohol-related IPV theories, testing brief, laboratory-based interventions for aggression, and examining IPV correlates among various populations (e.g., college students, adolescents, adults arrested for domestic violence, adults with substance use disorders, community couples, and individuals who identify as LGBTQ+).
-Her research has been funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA; R21AA030858; F31AA026489) of the National Institutes of Health, and the American Psychological Foundation (2017 Visionary Grant Recipient).
+To date, her research has focused on mechanistic testing of distal and proximal moderators of the association between alcohol use and IPV, broadening the definition and reach of alcohol-related IPV theories, testing brief, laboratory-based interventions for aggression, and examining IPV correlates among various populations (e.g., college students, adolescents, adults arrested for domestic violence, adults with substance use disorders, community couples).
+Her research has been funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA; R21AA030858; R21AA031548; F31AA026489) of the National Institutes of Health, and the American Psychological Foundation (2017 Visionary Grant Recipient).

 When she is not in the lab, Dr. Brem might be found going for a run, hiking through one of the local trails with her family, or exploring a new restaurant.